 Brett Burney | Nextpoint

-Brett served as the Chair of the 2015 ABA TECHSHOW Planning Board and currently Co-Chairs the 2026 ABA TECHSHOW Planning Board, is a Trustee for the EDRM 2.0 Project, and is a member of Working Group 1 of The Sedona Conference.
-Brett regularly speaks around the country to lawyers and legal groups on a wide variety of technology-related topics.
-You can contact him at [email protected].
+Brett has held several prominent leadership roles within the legal technology and e-discovery community.
+He served as Chair of the 2015 ABA TECHSHOW Planning Board and currently serves as Co-Chair of the 2026 ABA TECHSHOW Planning Board.
+He is also a Trustee for the EDRM 2.0 Project and a member of Working Group 1 of The Sedona Conference, organizations widely recognized for their leadership in e-discovery standards and best practices.

 Daniel Garrie | Law & Forensics LLC